A couple months after my first baby was born, I decided it was time to get back into shape.

 Note: If you have an abdominal separation, or diastasis recti, as a result of pregnancy and birth, please read up on the exercises that are no-nos (namely crunches and such).

 - Barre3 ($29/month) — Barre is a very popular workout that combines Pilates, ballet, and yoga.
-You can purchase an online subscription and do it at home.
-The barre method is a great low-impact way of improving your strength and doesn’t take up a lot of space.
+B3 offers TONS of easy-to-modify videos and also has dedicated pre- and postnatal classes.
+It’s a great low-impact exercise method for improving strength and cardio, and also doesn’t take up a lot of space.

 - BabyWeightTV ($13/month) — BabyWeightTV offers more than 100 health, wellness, and fitness videos for mommies.
 A new class is introduced every week to keep the workouts fresh.
 You can do cardio, focus on your core to strengthen the muscles impacted by your pregnancy and delivery, and of course, there’s yoga.